 8) Top EventsIf you are lucky enough to time it right these are some events to look forward to in Tenby (please check latest news to see if they are going ahead with Covid restrictions):

-- The Pembrokeshire Street Food Festival is a three-day event which hosts a variety of food vendors and is held alongside Tenby's South Beach, usually in the summer (it is not likely to be going ahead in 2021 due to Covid-19).
+- The Pembrokeshire Street Food Festival is a three-day event which hosts a variety of food vendors and is held alongside Tenby's South Beach.
+17th - 19th June 2022.

 - Long Course Weekend - Set in Pembrokeshire with the host town being Tenby, the event is set over three days.
 Swimmers will be competing in the bay, and many of the other races starting and finishing in the town.
 1st-3rd July 2022.

-- Tenby Blues Festival - Each November, the cosy interiors of Tenby’s pubs, bars, cafes and restaurants become unique live music venues (currently planned for 12th-14th November 2021).
+Tenby Blues Festival - Each November, the cosy interiors of Tenby’s pubs, bars, cafes and restaurants become unique live music venues.
+18th - 20th November 2022.
+For information click here.

 9) Getting there: